秘色传媒

 Microsoft Word, Excel, and PowerPoint documents must present with zero accessibility errors when utilizing the Microsoft Office Accessibility Checker tool before they are uploaded to a College webpage.
 The Microsoft Office Accessibility Checker tool is accessed from the File menu within the Microsoft program.
 From the File menu, select Info, then select Check for Issues, and then select Check for Accessibility.
 The tool will generate a report of possible accessibility issues found within the document.
 The tool finds and explains why each issue may pose a problem for a user with a disability and provides instructions on how to fix the issue.

-For more information on the creation of accessible Microsoft Word documents, review the ADA Compliant Design Short Guide developed by the College Center for Innovative Pedagogy.
+For more information on the creation of accessible Microsoft Word documents, review the Digital Accessibility Overview developed by the Center for Teaching and Learning.
 Additional instructions and resources will be maintained and updated on the College accessibility webpage.

 For additional resources and information on the creation, testing, and remediation of Microsoft Office documents for accessibility, users can review: